leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 Well, there it is!
 One line of code.

-I'm kidding, here's the rest of the code...
+I'm kidding, here's the rest of the code:

 ```javascript
 // Feel free to try this out in the browser